Regions Bank Review

 Regions Bank is the retail and commercial banking subsidiary of Regions Financial Corporation, a Birmingham, Alabama-based Fortune 500 institution.

-Founded in 1971, Regions provides financial products and services throughout the South and is the largest holder of deposits in both Alabama and Tennessee.
+Founded in 1971, Regions provides financial products and services throughout the South and is one of the nation’s most significant full-service banking institutions.

 Regions Checking Accounts

 Regions checking accounts cover all types of needs, whether you prefer in-person or digital banking.
-You’re also covered no matter your age, with accounts tailored to different demographics.
+You’re also covered regardless of age, with accounts tailored to different demographics.

-Here’s a look at each account option for checking:
+Here’s a look at each account option for checking accounts:

 LifeGreen Checking